Chepke/Machine-Learning/README.md

       Scipy

-i) Import data set from the file file path
+i) Load data set from the file path

 ii) Clean and preprocess data to find missing values from the data set